u-blox/ubxlib/README.md

 - If you wish to bring up a network and don't care about the details, use the common [network](https://github.com/u-blox/ubxlib_priv/blob/master/common/network/README.md) API, which can bring up cellular, BLE or Wifi network(s) at your choosing.
 - If you wish to use a socket over that network, use the common [sock](https://github.com/u-blox/ubxlib_priv/blob/master/common/sock/README.md) API.
 - If you wish to take finer control of your [cellular](https://github.com/u-blox/ubxlib_priv/blob/master/cell/README.md), BLE or Wifi connection, use the respective control API directly.
-- To use GNSS, use the gnss API.
+- GNSS is used via the gnss API.
 - The BLE and Wifi APIs are internally common within u-blox and so they both use the common [short_range](https://github.com/u-blox/ubxlib_priv/blob/master/common/short_range/README.md) API.
-- The [AT client](https://github.com/u-blox/ubxlib_priv/blob/master/common/at_client/README.md) API is used by the cellular and short_range APIs to talk to AT-based u-blox modules.
+- The [AT client](https://github.com/u-blox/ubxlib_priv/blob/master/common/at_client/README.md) API is used by the cellular and short range APIs to talk to AT-based u-blox modules.
 - The ubx API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
 - The [port](https://github.com/u-blox/ubxlib_priv/blob/master/port/README.md) API permits all of the above to run on different hosts.